 About Mud Creek ELC

 Mud Creek ELC offers a variety of hands-on, inquiry based, environmental education programs.
 Our programs can be adapted to any grade level and integrated into various parts of your school's curriculum.
-We are also available to develop programs to meet the needs of scout groups and other community organizations.
-Programs are offered both at Mud Creek ELC and as outreach - we can come to you!
+We are also available to develop programs to meet the needs of scout groups and other community organizations for both children and adults.

 The Mud Creek Trail